RadarTech/redshift-widget-wrapper/README.md

 ### Modal

-This mode is likely preferable for most websites because it does not disrupt their existing UI in any way.
+This mode is likely preferable for most websites because it does not disrupt the existing UI in any way.
 Simply slap `onclick="redshift.open()"` on a button and you're in business.

 <img width="973" alt="Modal Embed" src="https://user-images.githubusercontent.com/20102664/65806350-62058500-e146-11e9-827d-5e422890dd5e.png">